Danielle Norby Lien, MSW, LICSW, RPT-S, SEP, CAS

 Robb Dent returns to Park Rapids as a Mental Health Clinician after obtaining his BA degree in Psychology and his MS degree in Counseling & Student Affairs from Minnesota State University Moorhead.
 After several years as a College Administrator and Career Counselor, Robb is working to become a Licensed Professional Clinical Counselor.
 The majority of his counseling experience has been with K-12th grade students and young adults.
 He assists others in Mindfulness training, anxiety management, career counseling, and school & community CTSS.

 Brandy was born and raised in Park Rapids.
-She is an Intern at A Better Connection Inc., currently working toward her Undergraduate Degree in the field of Social Work.
-Brandy is a student at Minnesota State University Moorhead at the end of her Senior year.
-She has already received an Associate’s Degree in Fine Arts and is passionate about Art with an interest in Art Therapy.
+She is a CTSS Skills Practitioner and Intake Coordinator at A Better Connection Inc. She has received a Bachelor's degree in Social Work from Minnesota State University, Moorhead, and an Associate’s Degree in Fine Arts from Minnesota State Community College, Fergus Falls.
+She is passionate about Art with an interest Art Therapy.

 Brady is a Licensed Alcohol and Drug Counselor who is working toward becoming a Licensed Professional Clinical Counselor.
 Brady completed his undergraduate career at North Dakota State University, where he received a Bachelor of Science in Criminal Justice.
 Brady attended Hazelden Betty Ford Graduate School of Addiction Studies, where he received his Master of Arts in Addiction Counseling: Advanced Practice.
 Brady has a passion for working with adolescents struggling with both substance use and mental health conditions.
 He has experience working with both adolescents and their families at the Hazelden Betty Ford adolescent program in Plymouth, Minnesota, and with adults in outpatient programs at Hazelden Betty Ford Fellowship Club in Saint Paul, Minnesota.
 Brady has previous experience working as a juvenile counselor for West Central Regional Juvenile Center in Moorhead, Minnesota.
 In his spare time, Brady enjoys traveling, being outdoors on a lake, hiking, and spending time with his friends and family.